Hawk-Shop/Katana/README.md

 # FEC-Atelier

 ## Overview
 Front-end capstone project that takes information from an API and displays it in an e-commerce format.
+The application is composed of 4 main components: product detail, related items and comparison, questions and answers, ratings and reviews.

 ## Table of Contents
 - [Description](#description)